brilliantlabsAR/ar-studio-for-vscode/README.md

    choose project name and directory and you are good to go.

 2. connect monocle from one of the ways
-   a. command 'Brilliant AR Studio: Connect'
+   1. command 'Brilliant AR Studio: Connect'
-   b. status bar button 'monocle'
+   2. status bar button 'monocle'
-   c. file explorer -> Brilliant AR Studio: device files -> connect
+   3. file explorer -> Brilliant AR Studio: device files -> connect

 3. after connect you can see REPL and all files listed in file explorer -> Brilliant AR Studio: device files